Alternatively, if you are on another page than the homepage, look for the search bar in the upper right hand corner and click on the

 .csv), or copy and paste it into the box.
 If you paste your list, you need to give it a name, so that you can get back to it later.
 Hit the

 Scroll down the page to revise the mappings.
-If your targets can't be mapped as exact matches, you will see a list of suggested matches.
+If your targets cannot be mapped as exact matches, you will see a list of suggested matches.
 Click on the suggested target symbol to view a list of suggested alternatives, and select the symbol you like.
 You can upload your list of targets as HGNC gene symbols, Ensembl Gene IDs, UniProt IDs or protein names, and gene synonyms.
 Hit

 You will get the associated diseases, which are classified either by Therapeutic areas, the default view (e.g. Immune system disease), or by Data types (e.g Genetic associations).

 We rank the associated diseases according to the probability of finding a disease associated with your set of targets.
 We use the hypergeometric distribution as an attempt to order the most relevant diseases associated with your list of targets.
 Look out for the relevance p value in the results table.
 The lower this value, the higher is the probability your list of targets are specific to the disease.

 Click on the pathway names, e.g. NOD1/2 Signaling Pathway to get to its pathway diagram from Reactome.